 During the second quarter of 2021, due to increased brine inflows, Mosaic made the decision to accelerate the timing of the shutdown of the K1 and K2 mine shafts at Esterhazy.
 Closing the K1 and K2 shafts are key pieces of the transition to the K3 shaft, but the timeline for the closure was accelerated by approximately nine months.
 In the third quarter of 2021, Mosaic resumed production at the previously idled Colonsay potash mine to offset a portion of the production lost by the early closure of the K1 and K2 shafts at Esterhazy.
-In December 2021, the K3 shaft became fully operational and is expected to reach full operating capacity in the first quarter of 2022.
-The closure of the K1 and K2 shafts will eliminate future brine management expenses at these sites.
+In December 2021, the K3 shaft became fully operational and reached its targeted initial annual run rate of 5.5 million tonnes in the first half of 2022.
+Output was further expanded with the addition of an eleventh miner, which entered service in the fourth quarter.
+A twelfth miner is currently being commissioned, and the final thirteenth miner is expected to enter service in the second half of 2023.
+Upon completion, these three additional miners will add one million tonnes of annual capacity.
+The decommissioning of the K1 and K2 shafts was also completed during 2022 with the capacity and production from these shafts replaced by the K3 expansion.

-The following table shows the production tonnage and grade for the Esterhazy property for 2021, 2020 and 2019:
+The following table shows the production tonnage and grade for the Esterhazy property for 2022, 2021 and 2020: